LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 - No huge changes on how GAS works, but a focus on the following:
 	- TRA members vote on what should be the focus of the review
 	- Less focus on general review; more focus on what the team needs
+- GAS presentations more focused on stigma are still welcome
+---
+**Support/Research Team?**
 - Example:
 	- The team votes for map design, explaining how we need it for the game.
 	- The Support team members does research into how other games tackle the problem
 	- They prepare a presentation on their findings
-- GAS presentations more focused on stigma are still welcome
-	- We have a lot of progress still to make on implementing mental health themes :)

 ---
 **Other things of note**
 - Please answer the team admin survey if you haven't already. (link in the discord)
 - Are default Discord notifications not sufficient?
 	- Do we still prefer getting email summaries of Discord messages?
-	- Who here is interested in joining the meetings but hasn't voted in the Discord poll?
+	- Who here is interested in joining the subteam meetings but hasn't voted in the Discord poll?
 ---

 Thanks everyone :)